opral/monorepo/inlang/source-code/github-lint-action/MARKETPLACE.md

 ## Getting Started

-Make sure you have an inlang project set up in your repository.
-If you don't have one yet, you can create one [here](https://inlang.com/documentation/concept/project).
+Please ensure you have set up an [inlang project](https://inlang.com//documentation/concept/project) with [lint rules](https://inlang.com/c/lint-rules) in your repository.

 Add the following workflow file to your repository in this path `.github/workflows/ninja-i18n.yml`